Stuycs-K/final-project-10-naamid-taamim-velazquez-israel/WORKLOG.md

 Lot of things to focus on.
 My brain seems to have fried.
 Will work a lot on this later to make sure I don't fail Taamim Need to save to a new image, need to make sure to have a print message, need to fix decode/encrypt.
 AHHH

+### 6/10/24 HW
+Presentation done; Everything works, all is happy across this land.
+Do not question the men behind the curtain

 ## GROUP MEMBER 2: Taamim Naamid

 ### May 22, 2024